Serena overcomes slow start to reach Indian Wells quarters

 The third set followed a similar script as Williams, playing her first event since winning her 19th grand slam title, and sixth at the Australian Open, recorded the early break to secure a 2-0 advantage.
 She broke again in the seventh game and held serve to close out a challenging test in two hours, six minutes.

-"I thought I played a really solid first set," said Stephens.
-"Obviously I was playing the number one player in the world so it was going to be a little tough."

-In other matches, third seeded Romanian Simona Halep rolled past 14th seeded Czech Karolina Pliskova while 12th seeded Spaniard Carla Suarez Navarro be Briton Heather Watson.
+In other matches, 12th seeded Spaniard Carla Suarez Navarro battled to a 7-6 (5) 3-6 6-1 win over Briton Heather Watson.

 (Reporting by Steve Keating in Toronto; Editing by Frank Pingue)